FacundoV21/holbertonschool-simple_shell/README.md

 * Proper memory management to avoid memory leaks.
 ***
 ## Program Flow
+Click [here](https://miro.com/welcomeonboard/SUhQek1RcDVpWlNXVDhwY1RaMFU2QTIyMlpzbVpzVkY5UzdIUGYycXVXdWYweFFBdlkzTmZEY2gyblBpOXFHbHwzNDU4NzY0NTI1Njk3ODc1NTExfDI=?share_link_id=121824970025) to check our program's flowchart.
 1. The shell starts and waits for user input.
-2. When input is received, the shell tokenizes the input into commands and arguments.
+2. When input is received, the shell tokenises the input into commands and arguments.
 3. If the command starts with '/' or '.', the shell tries to execute it directly.
 4. If the command doesn't start with the characters mentioned at the previous stage, the shell searches for the command in the system's PATH directories.
 5. The command is executed, and the shell waits for more user input.